geekitude/dokuwiki-template-mixture/README.md

 Special thanks to :
 * Giuseppe Di Terlizzi, author of [Bootstrap3](https://www.dokuwiki.org/template:bootstrap3) DokuWiki template who nicely acepted that I copy some of his code to build admin dropdown menu.

+## Tips

+### SVG glyphs
+  * to replace a glyph, place your SVG file, renamed exactly like original one, in ```.../conf/tpl/mixture``` folder (create it if needed)
+  * IcoMoon's Font Awesome glyphs all have a height of 28px and it might give unexpected results if replace with another glyph with different height
+  * SVG files used should not contain a <title> node (or it will be used as glyph tooltip, overriding any Dokuwiki tooltip string)